Sidpatchy/RomeBot/README.md

 # RomeBot by Sidpatchy | Unstable Testing Branch

+**This branch is now defunct.
+The features of it may eventually be ported over to production RomeBot, however, for now, this project is abandoned.**

 I highly recommend that you don't use this in any environment that requires stability, or any for that matter.
 Unless you are testing the bot out looking for bugs, I recommend that you don't use this version, ever.

 ALSO, I am fully aware that the way I am inserting data into the SQL code is super dangerous.
 I don't care in this case, though I probably should, since RomeBot never directly takes any user input.
 Everything that RomeBot will ever write to the database is and always will be predefined.